Nonprofit Rebranding: How to Decide if it’s Right for Your Organization

 3. Brand Revitalization

-If nothing about your organization has had any large changes, then chances are your branding is just feeling a little old and needs a facelift.
+If nothing about your organization has had any large changes, then chances are your nonprofit branding feels a little old and needs a facelift.
 The brand revitalization process is focused on modernization and optimization of your print and digital/web assets.
 The importance here is to create brand consistency, so that you better engage and inspire your community.

 Words to the wise